thanos-io/thanos/docs/proposals/201909_bucketfile.md

 Our goals here are:

 - A) Reduce memory usage
-- B) Reuse chunks fetched from object storage
+- B) Reuse chunks and pieces of index fetched from object storage

 ## Motivation